-- Toppings: shredded lettuce, avocado slices, tomatoes, sour cream and salsa
+- Toppings: Shredded lettuce, avocado slices, tomatoes, sour cream and salsa

-During this time, prep the onion, beans and garlic.
+- Veggies: During this time, prep the onion, beans and garlic.

-With a food processor, pulse the chicken on high until it is finely shredded.
+- Shred: With a food processor, pulse the chicken on high until it is finely shredded.

-Preheat the oven to 400 degrees F.
+- Preheat: Preheat the oven to 400 degrees F.

-To a large mixing bowl, add the chicken, beans, onion, 1 lb. bag of cheese, garlic, pepper and garlic salt and stir until well combined.
+- Stir: To a large mixing bowl, add the chicken, beans, onion, 1 lb. bag of cheese, garlic, pepper and garlic salt and stir until well combined.

-Layers: add 6 corn tortillas – 3 in a row – making sure that they’re touching.
+- Assemble the layers: Add 6 corn tortillas – 3 in a row – making sure that they’re touching.
 Top with a big portion of the chicken mixture and spread out evenly, sprinkle with some cheese, and top with a good layer of green chile sauce.

 Repeat this whole process two more times.
 (However, with the last layer, add the sauce and then top with the cheese last).

-Bake for 45 minutes, or until the cheese is melted and the sides are bubbling.
+- Bake until melted: Bake for 45 minutes, or until the cheese is melted and the sides are bubbling.
 Let sit for a couple minutes before cutting.

-Possible sides: Mexican rice, refrained beans
+- Possible sides: Mexican rice, refrained beans.